 Taylor Swift is a fan and suddenly, so is everyone else.
 Travis Kelce jersey sales jump nearly 400%

-NEW YORK — Taylor Swift's trip to watch the Kansas City Chiefs' Travis Kelce play football on Sunday didn't just have the internet talking nonstop.
+Taylor Swift's trip to watch the Kansas City football team's Travis Kelce play football on Sunday didn't just have the internet talking nonstop.
 Following the 12-time Grammy Award winner's appearance at Arrowhead Stadium, jersey sales for the All-Pro tight-end seemingly skyrocketed.

 According to sportswear and fan merchandise company Fanatics, Kelce was one of the top 5 selling NFL players Sunday.
 He “saw a nearly 400% spike in sales throughout the Fanatics network of sites, including NFLShop.com,” a spokesperson told The Associated Press via email.

-Sales spiked on the same day that Swift was spotted in Kansas City, watching the Chiefs play the Chicago Bears alongside Kelce’s mother, Donna, from one of the football stadium's glass-enclosed suites.
+Sales spiked on the same day that Swift was spotted in Kansas City, watching the team play the Chicago Bears alongside Kelce’s mother, Donna, from one of the football stadium's glass-enclosed suites.

 Kelce did not speak to reporters afterward, but he was spotted leaving Arrowhead with Swift by his side.